Hi, I’m Krystof - engineer, adventurer, and all-around good guy.

 After getting my bachelor’s degree, I felt that I still didn’t know enough, and went right into graduate school for computer science, focusing primarily on machine learning and computer vision.
 Here are some of the projects I worked on during that time.

 In 2020, Ecogate made the Inc. 5000 list of the fastest-growing private companies in the United States!
-This is for growth during 2016-2019, and I’m super proud of the team at Ecogate for making it happen.
+I am super proud of the team at Ecogate for making it happen.

 I see engineering as more of a mindset than a job: it’s a way of systematically solving problems by breaking them down and applying a rigorous understanding of how the world works with a generous helping of creativity.

 These skills are helpful even in scenarios that don’t at first look like engineering problems, like running a business or breaking out of a locked hotel bathroom (these things happen).

 Adventure has always called for me - first from the woods around the house where I grew up, and then - fuelled by Jack London’s novels of hardy souls with indomitable spirits - from ever more directions from all corners of the globe.